cloudxabide/kubernerdes.bak/README.md

 [Post Install Script - THEKUBERNERD](Scripts/Post_Install_THEKUBERNERD.sh)

--- NOTE:  I don't believe you need ANY of this.  🤯
+-- NOTE:  I don't believe you need ANY of the following.  🤯
+The EKS Anywhere build process will create all the PXE bits, etc..
+The only "customization" I am going to pursue is hosting the OS Image and Hooks on my own webeserver.
+EKS Anywhere is incredible.

 Install/Configure: